-d Target Date Activity Public Education, Outreach and Involvement - BMP No. 4 Years 1-3 Develop schedule to inventory and mark storm drain inlets in the City over the permit term.
-Identify budget requirements to acquire drain markers, as well as recruit and coordinate volunteers.
-Amend or append city ordinances to require all new construction to stencil Stormwater inlets as a part of site development.
-Require builders to utilize the same markers adopted by the City for use.
-Publi In Years 4-5 Track placed storm drain markers and use of volunteer efforts.
+7 Target Date Activity and 4 Years 1-3 - Develop schedule to inventory and mark storm drain inlets in the lic Education, Outreach Involvement - BMP No. City over the permit term. - Identify budget requirements to acquire drain markers, as well as recruit and coordinate volunteers. - Amend or append city ordinances to require all new construction to stencil Stormwater inlets as a part of site development.
+Require builders to utilize the same markers adopted by the City for use. ic Public Invo Years 4-5 Track placed storm drain markers and use of volunteer efforts.